chrisHigg/phishMining/README.md

 # phishMining
 Final project for CS4403.
-Building machine learning models to detective legitimate and phishing websites using the PhiUSIIL Phishing URL (Website) dataset.
+Building machine learning models to detect legitimate and phishing websites using the PhiUSIIL Phishing URL (Website) dataset.